goodgeorge/shell/README.md

-# shell
+# OurShell
 Implementation of a basic LINUX shell in C

-# ------------- Basic Information -------------- #
+## Basic Information

 (1) As a project work of our Operating System curriculum we have implemented this basic shell program for Linux / Unix like operating system.
 The program is written entirely in C language.
 The project description can be found in the link: https://www.isical.ac.in/~mandar/os/projects.txt

 (2) Following functionalities have been implemented so far
-	* program runs in an infinite loop in which it prints a command prompt, accepts a command, executes the command, and prints the prompt for the 	next command.
+	- program runs in an infinite loop in which it prints a command prompt, accepts a command, executes the command, and prints the prompt for the 	next command.
-	* Running jobs in the foreground and background
+	- Running jobs in the foreground and background
-	* simple input/output redirection (>, <)
+	- simple input/output redirection (>, <)
-	* Simple pipes (|)
+	- Simple pipes (|)
-	* Handling user interrupt signal (SIGINT)
+	- Handling user interrupt signal (SIGINT)
-	* Execute both internal commands (ls, pwd, cd etc.) and external commands (using execvp system call)
+	- Execute both internal commands (ls, pwd, cd etc.) and external commands (using execvp system call)
-	* Command line editing (with TAB completion)
+	- Command line editing (with TAB completion)
-	* Command history (typing "history" will give entire command history), Uparrow and Downarrow key for command history navigation
+	- Command history (typing "history" will give entire command history), Uparrow and Downarrow key for command history navigation

 (3) Functionalities yet to be implemented
 	- "echo" command
 	- Simple shell variable substitution

-# ------- Installation and Execution Guidelines ------- #
+## Installation and Execution Guidelines

 (1) We have used GNU readline and history library in this program.
 If these libraries are not on your system please install the same.
 Complete installation guideline is given in the following link:
 (https://tiswww.case.edu/php/chet/readline/rltop.html)